Skip to content

 The compiled workflow will have additional prompting describing that, to create issues, it should write the issue details to a file.

 Adding comment creation to the safe-outputs: section declares that the workflow should conclude with posting comments based on the workflow’s output.
-By default, comments are posted on the triggering issue or pull request, but this can be configured using the target option.
+By default, comments are posted on the triggering issue or pull request, but this can be configured to target discussions or specific issues/PRs using the target and discussion options.

 Basic Configuration: